Sanchez1492/tasks-manager/README.md

-# To-Do List Web App
+# Tasks Manager Web App

-# Welcome to the To-Do List Web App repository! 📝✨
+# Welcome to the Tasks Manager Web App repository! 📝✨

 # Overview
 This web app is your go-to tool for staying organized and on top of your tasks.
 Whether you're a busy professional, a student, or anyone with a lot on their plate, this task manager app is designed to streamline your day.